MrFlip148/NASAapp/README.md

 # NASAapp
-test app connectiong to the NASA image api
+test app connecting to the NASA image api